ASajwan/isam-vp/README.md

 This repo. has implementation of iSAM2 on Victoria Park dataset in MATLAB using GTSAM library

 requirement:
-GTSAM Lib, the webpage link, https://borg.cc.gatech.edu/ please place the gtsam_toolbox under the MATLAB toolbox directory
+GTSAM Lib, the web page link, https://borg.cc.gatech.edu/ please place the gtsam_toolbox under the MATLAB toolbox directory

-We test isam on Simulator DataSet and VictoriaPark DataSet, we have include necessary data in each folder Change the Matlab folder in each subfolder to run the Demo.
-Before running the VictorialPark DataSet, please change the GTSam toolbox name to the correct path.
+We test isam on Simulator Dataset and VictoriaPark Dataset, we have include necessary Dataset and more comprehensive description in each folder.
+Change the Matlab folder in each sub-folder to run the Demo.